VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 Note: The Probot Project is working on a BeagleBone Black with debian 9.2 (jessie) and kernel 4.9.49-ti-xenomai-r58.

 Step 2 - The HDMI port causes interference on the functioning of the USB port and some Encoders GPIO's.
-To disable it, add the following line on the top of the /boot/uEnv.txt:
+To disable it, comment the following line on the /boot/uEnv.txt:

 	disable_uboot_overlay_video=1